-Indicate by check mark whether the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes No Indicate by check mark if the registrant is not equired to file reports pursuant to Section 13 or 15(d) of the Exchange Act.
-Yes No (1) filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 period that the registrant was required to file such reports), and (2) has been subject to such filing has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter post such files).
-Yes No tent filers pursuant to Item 405 of Regulation S-K (§ 229.405) is not contained herein, and will not be efinitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-Seed filer," and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-(Check One): Large Accelerated Filer □ Non-Accelerated Filer □ Accelerated Filer □ Smaller Reporting Company ☑ Indicate by check mark whether the registrant is a sl ell company (as defined in Rule 12b-2 of the Exchange Act) □ Yes ⊠ No Registrant's revenues for the fiscal year ended December 31, 2015 were \$23,819,189.
-The aggregate market value of the common stock of the registrar
+Indicate by check mark whether the registrant is a well-known seas oned issuer, as defined in Rule 405 of the Securities Act. ☐ Yes ☒ No Indicate by check mark if the registrant is not required to file repor ts pursuant to Section 13 or 15(d) of the Exchange Act. ☐ Yes ☒ No required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 rant was required to file such reports), and (2) has been subject to such filing onically and posted on its corporate Web site, if any, every Interactive Data File 3-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter Yes \square No o Item 405 of Regulation S-K (§ 229.405) is not contained herein, and will not be cormation statements incorporated by reference in Part III of this Form 10-K or any filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See er reporting company" in Rule 12b-2 of the Exchange Act.
+(Check One): Large Accelerated Filer □ Non-Accelerated Filer □ Accelerated Filer □ Smaller Reporting Company ⊠ Indicate by check mark whether the registrant is a shell company (as defi ned in Rule 12b-2 of the Exchange Act) ☐ Yes 🗵 No were \$27,070,160.
+The aggregate market value of the common stock of the registrant, egistrant was \$6.332.402 as of June 30, 2016.
+As of March 7, 2017, the registrant had www.ourpets.com